lydiadunning/food-plan/README.md

 ## Next Steps in Development

 ### Now
-* Find and fix bugs caused by radically restructuring app
-  * List and check all state changes
-* Add components nested in views that aren't on the App page to currentView component switch
+* Fix up data inputs and outputs, esp. exposures
+  * Add an outcome menu for exposures, allowing users to select more than one outcome.
+  * Make the Date look better

 ### Next
 * Ensure all endpoints used for current frontend functionality are present and work as expected.
-* Add an outcome menu for exposures, allowing users to select more than one outcome.
-* Make the Date look better
+* Add components nested in views that aren't on the App page to currentView component switch

 ### For Later
 * Review responses: correct HTTP code? enough information?